 Mini Maze Procedure Risks

-The blood clots and strokes that are occassional complications with catheter ablation are rarely found in the mini maze procedure as no catheters are involved.
-And since the surgeon uses a thoracoscope to see the heart directly, there may be less risk of obstructing the pulmonary veins (pulmonary vein stenosis).
+The blood clots and strokes that are occasional complications with catheter ablation are rarely found in minimally invasive surgical ablation procedures.
+In addition, since the surgeon places ablation lines on the outside of the heart, there may be less risk of obstructing the pulmonary veins (pulmonary vein stenosis).

 However, any procedure dealing with the heart has risks.
-While we rarely see any of the following, the risks of a mini maze procedure do include:
+While we rarely see any of the following, risks of a mini maze procedure can include:

-- Collapsed lung from deflating the lung in surgery, which is correctable with a chest tube
+- Collapsed lung (pneumothorax) from deflating the lung in surgery, which is correctable with a chest tube

-In most studies reviewed, there are minimal complications, though in one study there was one death very early on due to tearing of the left atrial appendage.1
+In most studies reviewed, there are minimal complications.
+However, one study had a death early on due to tearing of the left atrial appendage.1

-Research has also shown that there is some risk of blood clots and a stroke following surgery if the left atrial appendage is not completely removed or sealed off.
+Research has also shown that if the left atrial appendage is not completely removed or sealed off, there is some risk of blood clots and a stroke following surgery.
 To learn more, see Left Atrial Appendage Removal May Not Always Prevent Stroke.